hvan307/NutriFix/README.md

 ## Overview
-This was a week-long group project at General Assembly London by [Hanna Truong Thi](https://github.com/hvan307), [Lucy Maitland](https://github.com/lucymait), [Thomas Bannister](https://github.com/tombannister01) and [Finlay Whittington Devereux](https://github.com/Fin101).
+This was a 10-day group project at General Assembly London by [Hanna Truong Thi](https://github.com/hvan307), [Lucy Maitland](https://github.com/lucymait), [Thomas Bannister](https://github.com/tombannister01) and [Finlay Whittington Devereux](https://github.com/Fin101).

 We all wanted to create a web app that provides healthy and nutritious recipes that users can personalise according to their needs, whether you're vegan, gluten-free, or on a high-protein diet.
 The website allows users to browse a great selection of recipes with the ability to mix-and-match their diet requirements.
 They can also add recipes of their own to their private recipe page.
 When in doubt, you can also search for individual ingredients, whether you're unsure how it looks like, or want to learn more about their macronutrients.
 Lastly, each user will have a shopping list available for their own use where they can add and remove items of their choice.